wdm0006/twitter-pandas/README.md

 A library for getting and interacting with twitter data via pandas.
 Currently very in-flux, based heavily on my other library of this type: [git-pandas](https://github.com/wdm0006/git-pandas).

+### Current State

 The library itself is based heavily on [tweepy](http://docs.tweepy.org/en/v3.5.0/), and as such the development and API to twitter-pandas will follow it's API pretty closely.
-To start with I've implimented the user-methods:
+To start with I've implemented the user-methods:

  * me
  * search_users
  * followers
  * get_user

+And the timeline methods:

+ * home_timeline
+ * statuses_lookup
+ * user_timeline
+ * retweets_of_me

+As well as some helper properties:

+ * api_id
+ * api_screen_name

+Which help access data tied to the API key's account quickly.

+### Roadmap

 Going forward, we will work our way through [tweepy's api](http://docs.tweepy.org/en/v3.5.0/api.html), providing pandas-based interfaces to the methods in each of these groupings that return datasets (for now we are trying to stay read-only where practical, with a data analysis focus).